gvwilson/change/starting/index.md

 ## What to Do First

+-   Find out *who has already tried what*
+    -   You may not be the first person to try to make this change
+    -   An honest retrospective is worth a cup of coffee
 -   *Use existing social ties*
     -   Successful movements are built on pre-existing relationships [[Beckerman2022](b:Beckerman2022)]
     -   If people you trust tell you to give up or change direction, *do it*